 Live in Croatia long enough and you’ll have to start paying bills or invoices, called “račun” in Croatian.
-May seem simple, but if you’re coming from abroad, it’s simply different than what you’re probably used to.
+May seem simple, but if you’re coming from abroad, it’s probably different than what you’re used to.

 There are a few ways you may receive bills/invoices and there are a few different ways to pay.
 We’ll go over all of them.